- Heart Conditions

 We offer specialist heart and lung treatment and care to patients from around the world.

-- Atrial fibrillation ablation using: SmartTouch technology Atrial fibrillation (AF) remains the commonest cardiac rhythm disturbance and is becoming more common as we all live longer.
+- Atrial fibrillation ablation using: SmartTouch technology Atrial fibrillation (AF) remains the most prevalent cardiac rhythm disturbance and is becoming more common in an ageing population.
 As...

 - Benefits from catheter ablation in trial of heart-failure patients A clinical trial led by cardiologists at Royal Brompton & Harefield Hospitals, and Imperial College London, has illustrated significant benefits...